scouten/146parks.blog/content/crawford/index.md

 bounds = {sw = [48.988, -117.381], ne = [49.008, -117.361]}
 cover = "es-4390-310"
 cover_cdn_key = "img/v1/2022/07/es-4390-310"
+cover_alt = "A cave ceiling and rock formations glowing intense blue and violet under ultraviolet light, with a cluster of bright, sparkling white and pale mineral spots at the center where the rock fluoresces.
+Stalactite-like textures and drips are silhouetted against the deep blue darkness."
 +++

 Located near the Canadian border, this park seems fairly basic on the surface.
 Dig a little deeper (i.e. arrange a tour at the right time) and you'll find some views unlike any other of Washington's state parks.